 What are the complications that can occur with dental implants?

-- Infection at the implant site
+Infection at the implant site.

-- Injury or damage to surrounding structures, such as other teeth or blood vessels
+Injury or damage to surrounding structures, such as neighbouring teeth or blood vessels.

-- Nerve damage, which can cause pain, numbness or tingling in your natural teeth, gums, lips or chin
+Nerve damage can cause pain, numbness or tingling in your teeth, gums, lips or chin.

-- Sinus problems, when dental implants placed in the upper jaw protrude into one of your sinus cavities
+Sinus problems can occur when dental implants are placed in the upper jaw and protrude into one of your sinus cavities.

-Optimal home care and professional maintenance will also reduce the risk of any future complications or infection so your dental implants can last you a lifetime!
+Optimal home care and professional maintenance will also reduce the risk of any future complications or infection, so your dental implants can last you a lifetime.